 TEACHING EXPERIENCE.
 Currently, Denise Low teaches for Baker University’s School of Professional and Graduate Studies and leads independent creative writing workshops.
 She taught at Haskell Indian Nations University, where she founded the creative writing program, for 25 years.
 She has been visiting professor in the Creative Writing programs of the University of Richmond (’05) and the University of Kansas (’08).

 ONLINE PUBLICATIONS.
 The poem “Two Gates” was selected for the national series American Life in Poetry (ed.
-Ted Kooser).
-Recent reviews and essays appear in New Letters, Kansas City Star, North Dakota Quarterly (79.2, Spring 2014) and Numero Cinq.
+Ted Kooser); “Where the Dead Go” is a Verse Daily selection; and Paidraig O’Tuama reads and explicates her “Walking with My Delaware Grandfather” for the On Being project.
+Recent reviews and essays appear in New Letters, North Dakota Quarterly (79.2, Spring 2014) and Numero Cinq.

 AWARDS: She holds a 2011-2012 NEH Faculty Fellowship for Tribal College Faculty for research into Northern Cheyenne ledger art.
 An article co-authored with Ramon Powers on ledger art appears in Kansas History in 2012, and she directs four ledgers for the Plains Indian Ledger Art site (Univ. of Cal.-San Diego).
 PERSONAL.
 Denise Low is a 5th generation Kansan of mixed German, British, and unaffiliated Lenape (Delaware) She grew up in the Flint Hills town of Emporia, where, in high school, she wrote a weekly column for the Emporia Gazette under William L. White.